coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 In the template we create a button that calls the `fetchTodos` method on click and a list that displays the To-Dos on the page.

-After making this change you should have a screen similar to the one below whe you click the `Fetch Todos` button.
+After making this change you should have a screen similar to the one below when you click the `Fetch Todos` button.

 ![todos list](images/todos-fetch.png)